More than 400,000 displaced in northwest Syria in 3 months: UN

 Air strikes by the government and its Russian ally killed 12 civilians in the region on Thursday, according to the Observatory.

-Another 50 civilians were killed in strikes on Monday alone -- the majority on a busy market.
+Another 50 civilians were killed in strikes on Monday alone -- the majority on a busy market, the monitor said.

 OCHA described Monday as one of the "deadliest days" in the region since the start of the flare-up.